sunjeet-khokhar/Python_for_Testers/README.md

 ## Backstory
 We created these self learning modules as part of an internal upskilling programme that we have been running internally for our Test practice.
 I in my (ex) Service Lead role created this course as part of 3 step upskilling program to uplift the collective Technical capability our in Test practice.
-Calum wore the Python "SME" hat and together we have co-authored the slide-decks and exercises, with him lending his expertise,better code quality and mana in general
+Calum wore the Python "SME" hat and together we have co-authored the slide-decks and exercises, with him lending his expertise,better code quality and leading the classroom sessions

 ## Who should go through this course ?
     -- Testers who have no background or experience in coding but are curious to develop problem solving skills through coding